BRETT MURRAY

 Durban Art Gallery, Durban, South Africa

-Johannes Stegman Art Gallery, Bloemfontein, South Africa
+Johannes Stegmann Art Gallery, Bloemfontein, South Africa

 South African National Gallery, Cape Town, South Africa